NeuraByte-UCSD-ITS/nutrirate/README.md

 ## Assessment of Missingness

 In our dataset the 'rating' column has a large number of missing values (15,036 missing).
-We gathered that people who have neither an exceptionally great nor exceptionally horrible experience with a recipe are less likely to rate a recipe as they have less of motive to do so.
-This leads us to believe that the 'rating' is NMAR.
-If it were MAR, the fact that we see so many missing values would purely coincidental with no background information as a motive.
+We gathered that people who have neither an exceptionally great nor exceptionally horrible experience (a neutral experience) with a recipe are less likely to rate a recipe as they have less of motive to do so.
+In other words, whether a person rates a recipe may depend on their subjective experience, which is unobserved in the dataset.
+This leads us to believe that the 'rating' might be NMAR.
+If it were MCAR, the fact that we see so many missing values would purely coincidental with no background information as a motive.

-We now investigate whether the missingness of the 'rating' column depends on other features by performing permutation tests on two different variables:
+However, to determine whether missingness might instead be MAR, we investigate whther the missingness in 'rating' depends on observed features in the dataset.
+Specifically, we performed a permutation tests on two different variables:
 1. `'protein'` – a feature central to our hypothesis
 2. `'minutes'` – a feature (priori) that we expect may not influence the decision to leave a rating